Laboratories as open-plan offices

 In hospitals or clinics, laboratories operate mainly in the domain of patient-related research and analyses.
 In private structures, there are more specialized laboratories where various biology analyses can be carried out for different purposes, either medical or non-medical.

 One thing all these laboratories have in common is hygienic requirements.
-It is essential to not contaminate samples that will be analyzed in order to guarantee correct results.
+It is essential to not contaminate samples that will be analyzed to guarantee correct results.
 One mistake may have huge consequences.
 Laboratories are a key resource in the medical process.
 Depending on the level of hygiene risk, the design requirements may vary.

 Less obvious but of equal importance is the acoustic environment within laboratories.
 Medical personnel working in these spaces are usually exposed to high noise levels by design.